 When was the endowment established, and who are its donors?

-Our endowment was established in 1991, and it has been growing steadily in the years since.
+Our endowment was established in 1991, and it has been growing consistently in the years since.
 We have had several major donations from Singers alumni and friends of the choir, and a steady donation stream from many alumni who have committed to donating a smaller amount every month.
-Together with compound interest on the principal have reached a level that now allows some interest to be used every year to help the choir.
+These donations together with compound interest on the principal have reached a level that now allows some interest to be used every year to help the choir.
 The fund is still actively seeking donations, as the cost of the goals set in 1991 have risen steadily.

 Where is the endowment fund account held, and who oversees it?